Understanding Bookkeeping Basics

 Inventory Valuation Strategies

-Switching methods requires IRS approval to avoid penalties, so maintain supporting documentation like receipts and invoices.
+Switching methods requires HMRC approval to avoid penalties, so maintain supporting documentation like receipts and invoices.
 This approach supports cash flow management and reduces tax liabilities legally.
 Accurate inventory tracking ties into broader financial statements for better business decisions.

 FIFO vs LIFO Impact